Here's how to quickly get started with a new project, add project members, and fill up the project with work.

 - Select your project in the project list and click on the “Set” button.
-Now you can interact with only the just created project - other projects will be ignored for this specific view.
+Now you can interact with the just created project - other projects will be ignored for this specific view.
 You may also add or exclude the number of teams there.

-- Go to “People by Project” view in the Views menu on the left.
+- Create “People by Project” board in the Views menu on the left.
 This view shows all Users grouped by Project horizontally.
 Select your project in the project list and click on the “Set” button.

 - Add a User.
 In the bottom right corner of the view click on the small green “+” button to add a user.
 When you add a user to "My First Project" lane, all new users are assigned to it automatically.
 Double-click on a card to change the user settings.

 Want to know more about work with people?
 Dig into the People Help section.

 Create Your Backlog

 Backlog is supposed to be a set of not planned work items, so all the entities without assigned release are supposed to present in a backlog.
 The backlog can be shown for Releases, Iterations, Team Iterations and the set of all undistributed work items will be shown in it.
 To be able to view a backlog, you may create a board view from the template where you'll be able to find a Story Mapping or Story Mapping by Release or just create any type of view with Releases, Iterations or Team Iterations lanes..
 Let's store requirements using User Stories level in Targetprocess as they are the most common way to keep the work.
 It may be useful to navigate to the domain model in order to learn more about the entities' hierarchy.

 - Go to the “Backlog” template in the Views list.
 If you haven’t created any work in “My First Project” and there are no Releases created you may find nothing there.
 If there are some work items were created already, then you'll be able to find all the undistributed work under the Backlog title.